Icelandic summer is calling you for an adventure. | Check this out!

 Electric van by Arctic Adventures

 Some local businesses, like family-run souvenir shops and restaurants, rely on tourism for their living.
 Choose smaller hotels or B&B's over big hotel chains.
-Dine at the local restaurants where you will not only support small businesses but also get a real taste of their local food.
+Dine at the local restaurants where you will not only support small businesses of the local communities but also get a real taste of their local food.

 tourists looking at local Icelandic souvenirs